H.R.H. Pricess Elizabeth Kekaʻaniau Laʻanui

 passed away on December 20,1928 at the age of 94.

-After the passing of Princess Elizabeth, her niece, Princess Theresa Owana Kaʻōhelelani inherits the "fons honorum" as head of the royal house and Sovereign of the Hawaiian Kingdom.
+After the passing of Princess Elizabeth, her niece, Princess Theresa Owana Kaʻōhelelani inherits the "fons honorum" as head of the royal house to protect and preserve the sovereignty of the Hawaiian Kingdom.
+The head of the royal house was then passed down by primogeniture to Princess Helena Kalokuokamaile who had then passed the responsibility to her daughter, Princess Owana Kaʻōhelelani who is the current head of the royal house today.

-The hereditary continuation of the dynastic rights of the head of the royal house to the primogeniture of the royal house is a life long protest against the occupying government
+The hereditary continuation of the dynastic rights of the head of the royal house to the next primogeniture of the royal house is a life long protest against the occupying government.
+The prescriptive preservation of the royal house has continued through this royal family for over 100 years with proper documentation since the passing of H.M.
+Queen Liliʻuokalani.

 Published Statement of Princess Elizabeth Kekaʻaniʻau Laʻanui: